 After the spare tire was removed and we were able to gain access to the fuel pump driver module we can run all of our tests.
 Before going further, I could see the fuel pump driver module was extremely corroded due to the bitter cold winters the truck has been through.
 However, because it is important to diagnose the problem accurately, it was not enough information to confirm it was bad: I needed more concrete evidence.
 In addition, how do we know the fuel pump itself is not at fault?
 Just because the module is corroded, does not mean it is bad.
 This is where the electrical testing came into play.

 The module itself needs battery voltage and a good ground to operate.
-Using the right wiring diagram from alldata, I was able to to determine the white wire is the power supply from the inertia switch and fuel pump relay.
+Using the right wiring diagram from alldata, I was able to determine the white wire is the power supply from the inertia switch and fuel pump relay.
 The black wire with yellow stripe wire is the ground.
-The pink wire with black stripe and brown wire with white stripe goes directly to the fuel pump inside the fuel tank.
-The other two wires (light blue/orange and white/yellow wire) go between the fuel pump driver module and PCM.
-This is the signal and monitor wire so the PCM can control the fuel pump driver module and know what what the results are.
-With an assistant in the drivers seat cranking the engine over, I was able to confirm power and ground at the module real quick so I knew there was not a power supply problem going to the fuel pump driver module.
+The pink wire with black stripe and a brown wire with white stripe goes directly to the fuel pump inside the fuel tank.
+The other two wires (light blue/orange and white/yellow wire) go to the fuel pump driver module and PCM.
+This is the signal and monitor wire so the PCM can control the fuel pump driver module and know what the results are.
+With an assistant in the driver’s seat cranking the engine over, I was able to confirm power and ground at the module real quick so I knew there was not a power supply problem going to the fuel pump driver module.

 Reading Fuel Pump Driver Module signals using a scan tool.

-One of the easiest ways to diagnose this no start issue is by using a scan tool that can read live data under “data stream”.
+One of the easiest ways to diagnose this no start issue is by using a scan tool that can read live data from “data stream”.
 Some scan tools will give you the fuel pressure based on the fuel rail pressure sensor signal or voltage, some will provide you with the duty cycle for the FPDM and some will provide both readings.
 I have put together a list of both below.

 4.5 volts = 70 psi

 1.6 volts = 20 psi